Richiban/NServiceBusEndpointAutoDoc/README.md

 # MyCompany.MyNamespace.MyMessageType

-Any comments that are on my handler implementation class go here

-Any comments on the specific Handle method for this message type go here

-Any comments on the message type itself go here.
+> Any comments on the message type itself go here.
 Below are the names, types, and any comments on the properties of the message type:

 | Field           | Type           | Comment                               |
 | --------------- | -------------- | ------------------------------------- |
 | SomeProperty    | Guid           | This is my comment about SomeProperty |
 | AnotherProperty | DateTimeOffset | AnotherProperty's comments go here    |

+Any comments that are on my handler implementation class go here

+Any comments on the specific Handle method for this message type go here